Jajabenit250/tekana-ewallet/README.md

     - Persistence Layer

-    PostgreSQL is used as the database and Sequelize is used as the Object-Relational Mapper (ORM).
+    PostgreSQL is used as the database and TypeORM is used as the Object-Relational Mapper (ORM).

     - Deployment

     Deployment is done with containers in mind.
 A Docker Compose file along with Dockerfiles for each project are given to run the whole thing on any machine.
 For production, it's always recommended to use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.
-[Istio](https://istio.io/) takes care of service discovery, distributed tracing and other observability requirements.

 3. System architecture